-1. Cancel or Transfer Services
+Cancel or Transfer Services

 Some service providers may require a months' notice to cancel services, but some places can do it three weeks out.
 They need enough time to have the service disconnected or transferred to your new home.
 The best way to cancel or transfer services is to start with contacting the service providers in your new city or town to find out which providers you can choose from and whether your current provider services your new location.
 Once you've identified the new providers, schedule dates of when you'll need the service started/hooked up.
-Some providers, such as cable or telephone will need you to be at the new location whereas water, gas and hydro providers can start and stop service as needed.
+Some providers, such as cable or telephone, will need you to be at the new location whereas water, gas, and hydro providers can start and stop service as needed.

-The most critical notifications of your move should be to let your bank, credit card companies and local, state and federal government agencies know that you're moving, in particular the government revenue agency (IRS in the US and CRA in Canada) and immigration services if you're a documented immigrant.
+The most critical notifications of your move should be to let your bank, credit card companies, as well as local, state and federal government agencies know that you're moving, in particular, the government revenue agency (IRS in the United States and CRA in Canada) and immigration services if you're a documented immigrant.
 Most government websites will enable you to change your address online as will credit card companies and banking institutions.
 Just make sure you do this as soon as you can to ensure no gap in services or that you don't miss a very important piece of mail (such as a tax refund or payment notification).

 Considering that a lot of vital information comes in the form of physical mail, fill out a change of address form with your local post office, which can often be done online.
-At the same time, you should also begin the process of notifying people of your move since most change of address services are for a limited time.
+At the same time, you should also begin the process of notifying people of your move since most change-of-address services are for a limited time.
 Of course, if you're able and don't mind paying the higher fee to have your mail rerouted for six months, then notification of your move can be postponed until after you move and settle in.

-2. Sort and Get Rid of Stuff You Don't Need
+Sort and Get Rid of Stuff You Don't Need

 Start with all storage areas—sort through closets, attics, basements, and garages—those areas where we tend to keep extra things.
-Make sure you're ruthless and can make quick decisions about what stays and goes and if it helps to have a friend be your voice of reason, call them up.
+Make sure you're ruthless and can make quick decisions about what stays and goes, and if it helps to have a friend be your voice of reason, call them up.
 Whatever it takes to pare down what you have to pack.